Reviewed by Patrick Foot, Senior Financial Writer.

 How does ETF trading work?

-ETF trading works by tracking the price of an ETF, which replicates the returns of the underlying asset (or assets) they contain.
+ETFs trading works by tracking the price of an ETF, which in itself will replicate the returns of the underlying asset (or assets) they contain.
 Like shares, ETFs are bought and sold on stock exchanges – this means the price of an ETF fluctuates throughout the day.

 How to trade ETFs

-You can speculate on the price of ETFs, whether they’re rising or falling, using CFDs.
+You can speculate on the price of ETFs, whether they’re rising or falling, using CFDs and spread bets.
 To start trading ETFs, follow these easy steps:

-Find out how CFDs work and the benefits of trading derivatives
+Find out how spread bets and CFDs work and the benefits of trading derivatives

 - Create an account with City Index